Motor Vehicle Product Defects

 - Subaru recalled 200,000 vehicles for the second time to repair a faulty brake line.

-Meanwhile, the National Highway Traffic Safety Administration, the No. 1 auto regulator in the U.S., received some 80,000 consumer complaints concerning possible auto defects in 2014.
-That is more than double the annual average.
+Meanwhile, the National Highway Traffic Safety Administration, the No. 1 auto regulator in the U.S., receives some 80,000 consumer complaints concerning possible auto defects each year.
+That is more than double the annual average a decade ago.

 To put it into perspective, if just 65 percent of the reportedly defective Takata airbags are fixed, that would mean some 6 million vehicles would still be on the road with potentially explosive air bag inflators.